Duke University Job Descriptions

 Occupational Summary

-The Duke Occupational and Environmental Medicine Division (OEM) Toxicology Program provides toxicological risk assessments for hazardous substances in consumer and commercial products, and evaluates formulations for product safety.
-Evaluations include an assessment for compliance with federal, state, and international laws regulating consumer product hazard labeling and worker hazard communication.
+The Duke Toxicology Program at the Occupational and Environmental Medicine Division (OEM) provides toxicological evaluations and risk assessments for potentially hazardous substances in consumer and commercial arts and craft product formulations.
+Evaluations include an assessment for regulatory compliance against federal, state, and international laws regulating consumer product hazard labeling and worker hazard communication.
 In addition to expert toxicological judgment, the evaluation process includes the application of a Toxicology Data Base Management System (DMS).
-The DMS is an internally developed computerized system that applies toxicological risk assessment paradigms to produce confidential reports to clients.
+The DMS is an internally developed computerized expert system that applies toxicological risk assessment paradigms to produce confidential reports to clients.
 The DMS requires accurate input of qualitative and quantitative product information.
-Constituent data are acquired from published articles, from proprietary research, and from regulatory sources.
-The staff that supports the program require specific skill sets and the ability to work with the DMS.
-The OEM Toxicology Program is offering a position for a Toxicologist.
+Constituent data are acquired from laboratory analytical reports, published articles, proprietary research, and regulatory sources.
+The staff that supports the program requires specific skill sets and the ability to work with the DMS.

 Work Performed

-Interpret and evaluate chemical formulations and product descriptions.
+Utilize the DMS for evaluating and interpreting chemical formulations and product descriptions.

 Convert and use information regarding analytical concentration data.